sidconlin/sidconlin/README.md

 - 👋 Hi, I’m @sidconlin
-- 👀 I’m interested in being annoying
+- 👀 I’m interested in meeting people
-- 🌱 I’m currently learning how to find more people to annoy
+- 🌱 I’m currently learning how to meet more people
-- 💞️ I’m looking to collaborate on being a pain in the arse
+- 💞️ I’m looking to collaborate on saving the earth 🌎
-- 📫 How to reach me quess
+- 📫 How to reach me ... send a message

 <!---
 sidconlin/sidconlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.